Afifajaved/google-homepage/README.md

 # google-homepage
-Google homepage project for The odin project
+My first attempt on Google homepage project for The odin project